-If the camel-racing tempts you and the kids, have a ride yourself.
-The soft option is to head for Mushrif Park, a 30min drive from the city (past the airport), which offers camel and pony rides, plus a mini-train, a ‘world village’ with miniature Thai stilt dwellings, Dutch windmills and other examples of global architecture, and swimming pools.
-The more adventurous can ride a camel on a desert safari, which might also include driving over the dunes in 4x4s, enjoying an open-air Arabic BBQ, watching a performance of music and belly-dancing or of falconry, and sleeping under the stars in a Bedouin tent.
-A long-established safari operator is Net Tours, which also offers ‘sand-skiing’ down the dunes, using surfboards.
-Horse-riding in the desert is available too.
+If the camel-riding tempts you and the kids, have a go yourself.
+The easiest option is to do it at Mushrif Park, a 30-minute drive from the city (past the airport), which also has pony rides, a mini-train, a ‘world village’ with miniature Thai stilt dwellings, Dutch windmills and other examples of global architecture, and swimming pools.
+More adventurous is riding a camel on a desert safari, which might also include driving over the dunes in a 4x4s enjoying an Arabic BBQ, watching a performance of music and belly-dancing or of falconry, and sleeping under the stars in a Bedouin tent.
+‘Sand-skiing’ down the dunes, using surfboards, and horse-riding in the desert are also available.

-Chill out in the lush waterfront Creekside Park with its botanical gardens, fishing piers, play areas, boat rides, bike hire and 2.5km cable-car ride along the shore, offering gorgeous views.
+Chill out in lush, waterfront Creekside Park with its botanical gardens, fishing piers, play areas, boat rides, bike hire and 2.5km cable-car ride along the shore, offering gorgeous views.
 Or try Safa Park, which includes a ‘mini-city’ with scaled-down roads, traffic lights and so on for kids, a lake with boating, a waterfall and a fountain, and more.

-Leap aboard a doubledecker bus – again, not what you might expect to do in the UAE, but a good way of getting an overview of the sights, especially for those with little kids in tow.
-Hop-on hop-off tickets include a Creek cruise and entry to the Dubai Museum (set inside the city’s oldest building, with displays on everything from date farms to pearl diving) and Sheikh Saeed’s House (the residence of the former ruler, now hosting history exhibitions).
+Leap aboard a doubledecker bus – a good way to get an overview of the sights, especially for those with little kids in tow.
+Hop-on hop-off tickets include a Creek cruise and entry to the Dubai Museum (within the city’s oldest building, with displays on everything from date farms to pearl diving) and Sheikh Saeed’s House (the residence of the former ruler, now hosting history exhibitions).

 For an entirely different overview of the city and the surrounding desert, take a sunrise hot-air balloon trip with Amigos Balloons, best for ages six and over.

 Scuba-dive – Dubai has some very good wreck-diving, and many of the hotels have their own diving club.
-The minimum age for scuba-diving is 10 but the Jumeirah Beach Hotel, for instance, offers pool-based training for ages 8–10.
+The minimum age for scuba-diving is 10 but the Jumeirah Beach Hotel (see Accommodation), for instance, offers pool-based training for ages 8–10.